184.108.40.206 Privatised Public Service Monopolies

 ● Economic benchmarking exercises should be carried out periodically, to compare quality and cost of similar services in other countries.

-The advantage in privatising a monopoly is that private companies can invest without being drawn into political negotiation on the national budget, but procurement safeguards are essential to ensure that the taxpayers benefit.
+The advantage in having privatised public service monopolies is alleged to be that private companies can invest without being drawn into political negotiation on the national budget, but procurement safeguards are essential to ensure that the taxpayers benefit.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/3534a.htm